Somayeh-abedian/openEHR-Fellowship/docs/aims.md

-# Overall Aim
+# 🎓 Overall Aim

-Develop conceptual models for core Patient-Generated Health Data (PGHD) using openEHR’s archetype-based modeling framework, and to assess the feasibility of semantic mapping to existing structures in HL7 FHIR and OMOP CDM — identifying gaps and proposing standard extensions where necessary.
+To develop conceptual models for core **Patient-Generated Health Data (PGHD)** using the **openEHR dual-model architecture**, and to assess the feasibility of semantic transformation into **HL7 FHIR** and **OMOP CDM** — identifying interoperability gaps and proposing necessary standard extensions.

+---

-# Specific Objectives
+# 📌 Specific Objectives

-* To identify and select a representative set of PGHD concepts (e.g., step count, heart rate, sleep episodes) that are commonly captured by wearable devices and relevant for integration into personal health records.
+- 🧭 **Scoping**: Select representative PGHD concepts (e.g., step count, heart rate, sleep episodes) commonly captured by wearable devices and relevant for personal health record integration.

-* To develop one or more openEHR archetypes and templates that formally model the selected PGHD concepts using the Archetype Designer and consistent with international modeling guidelines.
+- 🧩 **Modeling**: Design openEHR **archetypes and templates** for these concepts using Archetype Designer, aligned with international modeling principles.

-* To implement Python-based scripts that semantically analyze and map the created openEHR structures to existing HL7 FHIR resources and OMOP CDM tables.
+- 🧬 **Semantic Mapping**: Implement lightweight Python scripts to analyze and **map** openEHR models to existing HL7 FHIR resources and OMOP CDM tables.

-* To evaluate the completeness and accuracy of the mappings and identify structural or semantic gaps where existing standards do not adequately represent the PGHD concepts.
+- 🧪 **Gap Analysis**: Assess mapping **completeness and accuracy**; identify where FHIR or OMOP structures fall short.

-* To formulate and document proposals for extensions to the FHIR and OMOP standards (e.g., a new FHIR resource, new OMOP concept) to support the modeled PGHD concepts where necessary.
+- 🛠️ **Standards Enhancement**: Document and propose extensions (e.g., new FHIR profiles or OMOP domains) to support PGHD more effectively.